 Mac Johnson Wildlife Area

-The Mac Johnson Wildlife Area is an all-season favorite in Brockville for outdoor recreation.
-Its natural and cultural heritage values are brought to justice through its 532 hectares of field, forest, and wetland providing hiking, cross-country skiing, picnicking, canoeing, and a nature centre.
-It is also known as a frequented site for Trumpeter Swans as well as 160 other bird species, 600 plant species, and several other animals.
+The Mac Johnson Wildlife Area is an all-season favourite in Brockville for outdoor recreation.
+Its natural and cultural heritage values are brought to life through its 532 hectares of fields, forests, and wetlands, providing opportunities for hiking, cross-country skiing, picnicking, canoeing, and a nature centre.
+It is also a frequented site for Trumpeter Swans, as well as 160 other bird species, 600 plant species, and several other animals.
 Details

 Camp at St. Lawrence Park

-This is one of the most popular campgrounds in Brockville, providing plenty of options for walking, viewing the St. Lawrence river, picnic, and swimming, all within a short distance to the beautiful downtown area.
-A pavilion is available in the center of the park and many use the park as an exit point to go to diving spots and shipwrecks nearby.
+This is one of the most popular campgrounds in Brockville, offering numerous options for walking, viewing the St. Lawrence River, picnicking, and swimming, all within a short distance of the beautiful downtown area.
+A pavilion is located in the center of the park, and many visitors use it as an exit point to access nearby diving spots and shipwrecks.
 Details

 Brock Trail